 - Products that use heat, electricity or other mechanical features that could cause burns or shock;

 - Dangerous pool toys/ products;

 - Car seats that are defectively designed or manufactured.

 Every year, millions of children’s products are recalled either voluntarily by manufacturers or forcibly by federal regulators.
 The recall of a product can help to establish a product defect and the causal connection between that and the injury.
-However, plaintiffs can file claims for child product injuries even if there has been no recall.
+However, plaintiffs can file claims for child product injuries with the assistance of our Fort Lauderdale lawyers even if there has been no recall.

 Like any other product liability claims, allegations of unsafe or defective child products can be made against a number of defendants, including:

 A claim for product liability is intended to compensate children and/or their families for serious injuries, illnesses or deaths caused by products that were unreasonably dangerous, either inherently by their very design or due to some manufacturing flaw or unsafe handling.
 In some cases, claims can be based on an inadequate warning of the risks.
 Our experienced team of injury attorneys can help you determine the best course of action for your circumstances.Nursery Product Dangers

 One of the most vulnerable group of children in the U.S. are those under the age of 5.
 The CPSC reports that annually, there are nearly 75,000 young children treated in hospital emergency departments for injuries associated with nursery products.